trustly/bankapi/README.md

 The system is built on top of PostgreSQL and uses its pgcrypto contrib module.

-Messages are encrypted and signed using RSA public key cryptography.
+Messages are encrypted and signed using RSA public-key cryptography.

 Each bank generates a RSA key-pair consisting of a public and a secret key.